HbA1c is known as glycated haemoglobin. It is made when the glucose (sugar) in your body sticks to your red blood cells.

 Your HbA1c can change for lots of reasons, including:

 - if you’re taking other medicines, like steroids

 - changes in lifestyle

 - if you’re feeling very stressed or you’re depressed.

-The longer your HbA1c level is high, the more you’re at risk of developing serious complications, so know your result and talk to your diabetes team about them.
+The longer your HbA1c level is high, the more you’re at risk of developing serious complications.
+It's important to know your results and talk to your diabetes team about them.

 Maintaining a healthy and balanced diet and getting regular exercise will help get your HbA1c levels under control.